ni-jessica/redline-maps/README.md

 ### Front-end

-To produce the map, we created an `App` component that renders several nested components.
-As per the gear up, we used the `Map`, `Source,` and `Layer` components.
+To produce the map, we created an `App` component that renders several nested components: `Map`, `Source,` and `Layer`.
 This involved using states for the `viewState` and `overlay`.

 The data for redlining was fetched from the back-end code.
 We used a `useEffect` hook to render this data one time only.
 The `overlay` state is modified in the lambda expression defined within the `useEffect` hook.

 ### Back-end

 To provide the data to the front-end, we created a `filter` endpoint using the `FilterHander`.
 The back-end stores the full GeoJSON data.
 We then filter the data according to the minimum and maximum latitude and longitude specified in the GET request.
 This computation is $\theta(n)$ for a list of `Feature`s length $n$.
 That is quite expensive, and sorting could potentially improve runtime significantly.
-Optimization of this filtration is beyond the scope of this assingment, though.

-## Errors/Bugs

-N/A

 ## Testing